WALKERS’ WORLD

 .
 On the trail leaving Arzua you pass fields, oak groves and small hamlets.
 Much of the Camino here is on farm tracks and the walking is quite easy.

 Day 34 You did it!
 It is a 20 minute taxi-ride from the city centre to Santiago Airport or a five minute taxi-ride to the train station (onward travel not included).
 Or, if you wish to stay to explore the old city including the Cathedral, we can arrange for an extra night at the hotel.
-There are optional excursions to Finisterre is you want to go the final bit to the sea.
+There are optional excursions to Finisterre (Land's End) if you want to go the final bit to the sea.
+Remember that in the flat earth society of medieval times nothing was known about what was beyond the horizon.
+Pilgrims had to turn around and walk home.

 The itinerary can be modified with extra rest days along the way or in some stages longer days can be split into shorter days.